redox-os/rusttype/README.md

 Run all tests with `cargo test --all --all-features`.

-Run examples with `cargo run --example <NAME> -p rusttype-dev`
+Run examples with `cargo run --example <NAME> -p dev`

 ## Getting Started

-To hit the ground running with RustType, look at `dev/examples/simple.rs` supplied with the crate.
+To hit the ground running with RustType, look at `dev/examples/ascii.rs` supplied with the crate.
 It demonstrates loading a font file, rasterising an arbitrary string, and displaying the result as ASCII art.
 If you prefer to just look at the documentation, the entry point for loading fonts is `Font`,